Euro20179/AIO-LIMAS/README.md

     - this actually might be really good as it's own table that looks something like this `itemId | timestamp | event`
     - Even if the items are entered into the table out of order, and the ids aren't in order, we can always use `SELECT * FROM userEvents WHERE itemId = ?
 ORDER BY timestamp`
+    - [x] store item created/added as an event
 - [ ] Library features
   - [ ] internet search
     - i can do something like `/api/v1/internet-search` with similar params to addentry, except